Merging Laws on Texas Highways (2025)

 Merging on Texas highways doesn’t have to be a guessing game.
-This guide cuts through the confusion with expert-backed, statute-specific advice you won’t find in generic driving tips.
 Learn exactly how right-of-way laws work, master safe merging tactics, and uncover proven strategies to handle insurance claims if an accident occurs.

 There are actions you can take as a driver when traffic is merging into your lane on a freeway to make merging safer for everyone.
 When you notice traffic attempting to merge onto the highway and into your lane: